janjiralakirankumar/DevOpsEssentials/README.md

 ```
 ssh-keygen -t rsa -b 2048
 ```
+##### Explanation of options:

+* -t rsa: Specifies the type of key to create, in this case, RSA.
+* -b 2048: Specifies the number of bits in the key, 2048 bits in this case.
+The larger the number of bits, the stronger the key.

 **Note:**
 1. This will create **id_rsa** and **id_rsa.pub** in **/home/ubuntu/.ssh/**
 2. Keep the path as **/home/ubuntu/.ssh/id_rsa**; don't set up any passphrase, just hit the '**Enter**' key for the 3 questions it asks